Trow (folklore): Sea-trow

 There are varying descriptions concerning the sea-trow.

-An early account is that of the trow (Troicis recté Trowis) (Note: Ben's "trowis" is mentioned by Dalyell in 1835, but read as "Troicis" and recognized as "trow" by Samuel Hibbert (1822).
+An early account is that of the trow (Troicis → Trowis) (Note: Ben's "trowis" is mentioned by Dalyell in 1835, but read as "Troicis" and recognized as "trow" by Samuel Hibbert (1822).
 The word was later also misread or misprinted as Troicis in MacFarlane & Mitchell edd.
 (1908), though emended back to Trowis against three manuscripts in Calder & MacDonald (1936).) of Stronsay, as described by Jo.
 Ben (i.e., John or Joseph Ben)'s (Note: Jo. being an abbreviation for "John" or "Joseph".
 He was said to be a non-local itinerant, a Scottish ecclesiastic making a tour of Orkney.)
 Description of the Orkney Islands (1529); it was a maritime monster resembling a colt whose entire body was cloaked in seaweed, with a coiled or matted coat of hair, sexual organs like a horse's, and known to engage in sexual intercourse (Note: concubuit, coeunt "copulate") with the women of the island.

 The sea-trow of Orkney is "the ugliest imaginable" according to W. Traill Dennison, who says that it has been represented as a scaly creature with matted hair, having monkey-like face and sloping head.
 It was said to be frail-bodied with disproportionately huge sets of limbs, disc-shaped feet ("round as a millstone") with webbings on their hands and feet, causing them to move with a lumbering and "wabbling" slow gait.
 (Note: Ernest Marwick restates the same physical description, and remarks that the seaweed-covered, monstrously large creature is also known as "tangy" (tangie), in contrast to the Norse merman which is human-sized if not a bit smaller.)